 Freedom Shores was originally named after The Doors song, Waiting for the Sun -Standing there on freedom’s shore- lyric.

-At Freedom Shores visitors can stay in a Boat Cabin, dine at Northerlies Beach Bar and Grill with a great selection of craft beers and boutique wines, enjoy a menu developed by our inspired Executive Chef Zibby Deca, or just soak in the view of the water’s edge with a cocktail in hand and a moment of relaxation.
+At Freedom Shores visitors can stay in a Boat Bungalow, dine at Northerlies Beach Bar and Grill with a great selection of craft beers and boutique wines, enjoy a menu developed by our inspired Executive Chef Zibby Deca, or just soak in the view of the water’s edge with a cocktail in hand and a moment of relaxation.